moaraccounts/pandas/Coding Style Guidline.rst

 formatters.

-The convention of using f-strings on a string that is concatenated over serveral lines, is to prefix only the lines containing the value needs to be interpeted.
+The convention of using f-strings on a string that is concatenated over several lines, is to prefix only the lines containing the value needs to be interpreted.

 For example: